sundmanbo/opencalphad/readme.txt

 not require any understanding of thermodynamics please conact a commercial vendor.

+In the list below the most recent changes come first.

+2016.03.08 Some commands have been modified, set fixed and set variable now accepts ranges.
+There is a command list opt coeff with just the coefficients.
+You can specify the TP function(s) to be calculated.

+2016.03.07 There are several problems entering TP functions, please be careful and check the listing of the functions, the listing is true to the way the function is calculated.
+You cannot use parentheses except around arguments to EXP and LOG and negative powers.
+Separate complicated functions in several parts.
+Never have more than two symbols multiplied together.

 2016.02.12 Removed extention on linkmake and linkpara to make it easier to rename these files.